dvinubius/attra-own/README.md

 ## Try it on [Rinkeby](https://attra.vercel.app/home) 🤩

 Make sure to connect metamask in order to use the app (there are no UX guardrails, it's merely a prototype)

+## 💸 📈 👔 Business opportunity

+If you'd like to capitalize on this concept, feel free to fork etc.

+You'll probably need to fix bugs and bring some UX/security improvments to the project, as well as reachitect it for scaling.

+You may want to adjust the mechanism design surface etc., to make the app meet your specific needs.

+==> **Hit me up for expert help** ;-)

+DMs open on Twitter [@dvinubius](https://twitter.com/messages/compose?recipient_id=1347938190385172486)